61106960/adPEAS/README.md

 Invoke-adPEAS -Module Computer
 ```

 Starts Bloodhound enumeration with the scope DCOnly.
 Output ZIP files are stored in the same directory adPEAS is started from.
+The implemented SharpHound ingestor supports BloodHound Community Edition only.
 ```
 Invoke-adPEAS -Module Bloodhound
 ```